doctypehuman/sql/README.md

 LIKE :This operator searches for a pattern.
 We will look at this in detail a little later

-BETWEEN :As the name suggests, between a certiain range.We will look at this in detail a little later
+BETWEEN :As the name suggests, between a certain range.We will look at this in detail a little later

 IN :To specify multiple possible values for a column.
 We will look at this in detail a little later